OfficeDev/Microsoft-Teams-Samples/samples/app-task-module/nodejs/README.md

 languages:
 - typescript
 - nodejs
-description: "A task module allows you to create modal popup experiences in your Teams application."
+description: "Sample which demonstrates launching of task module from tab and bot."
 urlFragment: teams-module-node
 extensions:
   contentType: samples